lpoulain/CHAOS-Pi/README.md

 - Fixed and proportionally-spaced fonts
 - Partial FAT32 filesystem support
 - Handling of CPU exceptions (and displays debbuging information in case a crash occurs)
+- Virtual memory by programming the MMU (in progress)
+- The ability to execute some code in user mode and access I/O through system calls (in progress)
 - A basic Application Launcher, allowing to start apps which can interact with the touchscreen.
 Right now four apps are available:
     - A Mandelbrot app (see below)
     - A Filesystem app which looks at the FAT32 partitions on the SD card and displays the content of the first partition's root directory
     - A Kernel Heap app, which allows to examine the system heap
     - A Memory app, which allows to examine areas in the system's memory
+    - A Fractal fern app (see below)

 Pressing the lower left corner (or the Esc key if using QEMU) will switch back to the App Launcher.